ea167/code-fest/README.md

 # Introduction to AI and Deep Learning
-For the Hour of Code / Hausner Code Fest
+For the Hour of Code / Hausner Code Fest, 6th to 8th graders.

 Page easy url: http://bit.ly/code-fest